 Glyndwr University, Wrexham has opted into the TEF and received a Silver award.

-Employability skills are at the heart of our computer courses including team working, project management, communication and creative thinking.
-This degree aims to equip you with the knowledge and skills required to work as a computing professional and/or consultant in the design, configuration and management of computer systems.
-The main focus is on the more technical aspects and underlying principles of computer systems.
+• will equip you with the knowledge and skills required to work as a professional engineer and/or consultant in the design, configuration and management of computer systems

 You can also choose to study this course as a three year programme (without the foundation year) BSc (Hons) Computer Science UCAS code:4R9B